2016 Indian Air Force An-32 crash: Accident and aftermath

 The Antonov An-32 took off from Tambaram Air Force Station, Chennai at 08:30 local time on 22 July 2016.
 It was expected to land in Port Blair around 11:45 local time.
 The Indian Navy and the Indian Coast Guard launched a large search and rescue operation, using a submarine, 12 surface vessels and five aircraft.

 On the third day after the disappearance, 16 ships, a submarine and six aircraft were deployed to search for the missing An-32 in the Bay of Bengal, about 150 nautical miles east of Chennai.
 On 1 August, it was confirmed that the aircraft had no underwater locator beacon (ULB).
 It did have two emergency locator transmitters (ELTs).

 On 15 September 2016, the search and rescue mission was called off; all 29 people on board were presumed dead and their families were notified.

 Wreckage discovery

-On 12 January 2024, Indian government announced that an autonomous underwater vehicle found debris of the missing aircraft approximately 140 nautical miles from the Chennai coast.
+On 12 January 2024, the Indian government announced that an autonomous underwater vehicle found debris of the missing aircraft approximately 140 nautical miles from the Chennai coast.
 The statement further said there was no history of other missing aircraft in the area which pointed to the likelihood of it belonging to the An-32 which crashed.
 India's defence ministry said the aircraft was last visible on radar 280 km east of Chennai.
 It made a left bank and experienced a rapid decrease in altitude from 23,000 ft.

 The wreckage was discovered by an unmanned autonomous submarine that was imported from Norway by the National Institute of Oceanic Studies for research purposes.
 The wreckage was found at a depth of 3,400 metres using multiple payloads, including a multi-beam sonar, synthetic aperture sonar and high-resolution photography.